 Lanka Rating takes both Consolidated and Standalone view on the market positioning and performance of the First Capital Holdings PLC (FCH or the Company).
 The assigned rating incorporates the Company's ability to uphold its relative position as a Holding Company of First Capital/Janashakthi Group within the financial service industry.
 FCH has sustained strong performance in terms of profitability and capital formation over last 2 years.
 FCH's net profit stood at LKR~4.3bn in 9MFY25 compared to LKR~8.3bn in 9MFY24.
 During FY24, FCH recorded strong financial results and witnessed positive outcomes.
-This performance was largely driven by both the Primary Dealing division and the stand-alone Dealing Securities division of FCH on the back of trading gains on Government securities and Equities respectively.
-In FY24, the overall market conditions, particularly declining interest rates, had turned in favor for the Primary Dealer Sector, and henceforth for FCT, which resulted in higher trading gains on government securities, ultimately fostering the FCT and group's profitability.
 The Group's profitability remained strong at LKR~4.5bn in 9MFY25 (9MFY24: LKR~9.4bn).
-The Group's profitability reflected a significant growth in FY24 to LKR~10.2bn from LKR~2.6bn in FY23.
 On a consolidated basis, the Company reflects a total asset and equity base of LKR~94.2bn and LKR~12.5bn, respectively, in 9MFY25.
 Although in the past, FCT, the Company's prominent subsidiary in Primary Dealer activities, had been a major contributor towards FCH's improved business profile, recently it is evident that this is changing.
 At present the performance of other subsidiaries and investments are also increasingly contributing to the overall performance of FCH.
 The Dealing Securities and Corporate Advisory division reported PAT of LKR~1.9bn and this was predominantly driven by the Equity portfolio of the Company.
 The Wealth management division and Stockbroking division has also shown profits in 9MFY25.
 FCH has a diverse funding base with a mix of debentures, commercial papers and bank borrowings, which bodes well for the Company.
-The rating also takes into account the ultimate parent of the Company, Janashakthi Limited's (JL) improved financial position.
-Currently, there is no exposure to Janashakthi Limited in terms of intergroup lending.
-However, this exposure would be limited to keep financial flexibility.
 FCH has significantly reduced its exposure to related-party receivables as of March-25.
 The Company maintains moderate leveraging of ~54.1% in 9MFY25 (FY24: ~59.7%) and a strong capital base.